Copperplate

 T. Kitchin The Antiquities of England and Wales 1787-98 (1750)

-This map was first issued in 1750 in The London Magazine which between 1747 and 1754 published a complete set of English county maps by Thomas Kitchin.
-This example is from the re-issue of the set by Alexander Hogg in Boswell's Antiquities of England & Wales from 1787-98.
+This map was first published in the December 1750 edition of the London Magazine, which between 1747 and 1754 issued a complete set of English county maps by Thomas Kitchin.
+The maps were later re-published by Alexander Hogg in Boswell's Antiquities of England & Wales, initially in partwork from c1787-9, and then in several complete editions of the work up to 1798.
+This example of the Cambridgeshire map is from the first complete edition of Boswell's Antiquities dating from c1789.

 J. Ellis Ellis's English Atlas 1766 (1765)